carinam17/carinam17.github.io/Services/README.md

 #### Website copy

 Businesses and service providers don't necessarily need a website; they need more customers and clients.
-The good news is that a strategically designed website can facilitate this goal.
+The good news is that a strategically designed website can facilitate this goal--an important component of which is clear and compelling content.
 This written content (known as copy) can include biographies, company profiles, product and service descriptions.

 #### Product names, slogans, and taglines